 - Drives business prosperity.

 We know seafood is the way forward.
 When this sector thrives, the whole nation thrives.

 Together, we’ve agreed five priorities to support the seafood sector in the UK:

-- Changing landscape: Helping the industry through a changing political, economic and regulatory landscape as the UK exits the EU.
+- Changing landscape: Helping the industry to navigate a changing political, economic, and regulatory landscape.

 - Seafood consumption: Increasing consumer demand against strong competition from other protein and non-protein foods.

-- A safe and skilled workforce: Supporting the sector to find a suitably skilled workforce, while addressing complex challenges around workplace safety
+- A safe and skilled workforce: Supporting the sector to recruit, develop and retain a suitably skilled workforce and addressing complex challenges around workplace safety.

-- Innovation and data: Helping the sector access data, information and knowledge to ensure it’s equipped to understand and respond innovatively to challenges and opportunities.
+- Data, innovation and insight: Helping the sector access data, information and knowledge to ensure it is equipped to understand and respond innovatively to current challenges and opportunities.

 Read our Corporate Plan for 2018-2021 to find out more about these priorities.
 Our 2022-2023 Annual Plan outlines our current work programme.